 Specifically, the IIR Working Group seeks to foster methodological debate and innovations in the study of meanings, identities and ideas through various empirical approaches, such as discourse analysis, history and ethnography, and by critically probing the role of theory and concepts in how we interpret an already interpreted world.
 While this agenda lends itself more readily to hermeneutical and critical approaches and to scholarly work that is sensitive to socio-political context and the positionality of the researcher, the IIR Working Group is epistemologically open.
 As such, rather than defining ‘interpretivist’ research agendas primarily in contrast to ‘positivism’, the Working Group hopes to foster creative conversations across camps.
 It also is committed to work that engages public policy debates and demonstrates the value of interpretive approaches to practitioners.

-- Conference on Translation in/of World Politics: Language, Practices, Power: 17-18 January, 2020.
-A two-day conference to discuss translation as an intellectual and political practice in the ‘inter’ of international relations.
+- Translation in/of world politics: Language, practices, power: 17-18 January 2020.
+A two-day conference to discuss translation as an intellectual and political practice in the ‘inter’ of International Relations.

-42nd BISA Annual Conference: 15-16 June, 2017.
-Two interpretivist panels at this conference in Brighton, featuring professors from the universities of Cambridge, LSE and Sussex, among others.
+42nd BISA Annual Conference: 15-16 June 2017.
+Two interpretivist panels at the conference in Brighton, featuring professors from the universities of Cambridge, LSE and Sussex, amongst others.